GPG

 .

-First select the sub key we want to delete, since its index is 2 (indices starts with 0), we run command:
+First select the sub key to delete (since indices start with 0 its index is 2) and run the command:

 gpg> key 2